Digitising Your Events Marketing Strategy

-In the long term they can also lead to partnerships and new prospects.
+In the long term, they can also lead to partnerships and new prospects.
 A study by the Global Association of the Exhibition Industry found that exhibitions were creating a global output of €275 billion ($325 billion) in direct and indirect business sales.

 With the Covid-19 pandemic, many events held in 2020 were cancelled or have had to revise their offerings throughout the year and into 2021.
-Rather than simply leaving it up to chance, many businesses are opting to go the virtual route and produce a digital version of what they originally envisioned as face-to-face interactions inside of a conference hall.
+Rather than simply leaving it up to chance, many businesses are opting to go the virtual route and produce a digital version of what they originally envisioned as face-to-face interactions inside a conference hall.

 ROHM Semiconductors GmbH, for example, had their first event of the year (Embedded World) cancelled in 2020 so when PCIM 2020 - the world’s leading conference for power electronics - was cancelled too, it meant yet another potential setback,

 “It was a big disappointment for us too, and we were really looking forward to meeting our customers and have new opportunities,” says Dominique Shen, Senior Marketing Project Manager at ROHM.

 Thankfully, PCIM chose to go the virtual route and provide exhibitors and visitors with the chance to participate in its ‘Digital Days’ event.
 Many brands taking part in this new version of the event opted to follow PCIM’s suit and enlist in the webinars and round table discussions being hosted by the conference itself.

 “We needed to offer alternatives to keep our branding ongoing and our facilities ongoing, so we thought a virtual booth [at PCIM’s Digital Days] would be different to our competitors and offer a more refreshing feel for people than just scrolling around landing pages,” adds Shen.